Thinking about opening a Bank of America Child Savings Account?

 Is A Bank Of America Child Savings Account FDIC-Insured?

-Bank of America is a FDIC member, which means that funds deposited in a Bank of America child savings account is insured up to the maximum allowed by law.
+Yes.
+Bank of America is a FDIC member, which means that funds deposited in a Bank of America child savings account are insured up to the maximum allowed by law.

 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation providing deposit insurance to depositors in U.S. commercial banks and savings institutions.
 The FDIC insures deposits according to ownership category (such as individual, joint or accounts with beneficiaries).
 The current maximum amount is $250,000 per depositor, per insured bank, for each account ownership category.